sandhya-k/On-boarding-and-Off-boarding-guide/links.md

-#Links to some resources written about on-boarding
+#Links to some resources

 When I began this research, I looked for any links related to on-boarding and off-boarding processes in newsrooms.
 In the survey, many people I interviewed sent me their newsroom's files/guides if they had any, but because they contain information that may be private, I can't link to them.

-Here are some places that included the most thorough information on their on-boarding process.
-These can be used as a guide to what can be included in addition to my guide.
+Here are some places that included the most thorough information on their on-boarding and off-boarding processes.

 - INN
 	- [Github repo of documentation](https://github.com/INN/docs)